Dish customers in 42 markets lose local channels in dispute with Scripps Media

 SIRIUSXM TO BUY STITCHER PODCASTING UNIT FROM SCRIPPS

-Scripps, likewise, said it is "ready and able to make an agreement."
+Scripps, likewise, said in a press release that it is "ready and able to make an agreement."

 In exchange for using the public airwaves, broadcasters provide their channels for free, accessible with a digital over-the-air antenna.

 However, pay-TV companies are required to pay broadcasters to provide those same channels to their customers.
 If the two parties do not reach an agreement, the pay-TV provider must stop delivering those stations.

-"Without an agreement in place, DISH subscribers are now missing out on our stations' essential news, weather and entertainment programming," said Brian Lawlor, president of Local Media for Scripps in a statement.
-"DISH's refusal to negotiate to a fair agreement is preventing its customers from accessing pressing news during a global pandemic, a period of social unrest, an active political year and severe weather season for many parts of our country.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE